 Understanding Addictive Biochemistry Correction

 There are multiple examples of biochemistry directly linked with addiction and cravings.
 Hypoglycemia (low blood sugar) causes symptoms such as anxiety, sweating, lightheadedness, and emotional instability.
 Alcohol (liquid sugar) satisfies those symptoms caused by low blood sugar.
 Often, cravings for alcohol do appear in a hypoglycemic alcoholic.
 Their low blood sugar may be causing intense cravings that alcohol satisfies.
-Other examples appear in people with slow metabolism, a sluggish thyroid, or eating habits which include caffeine and stimulating foods.
-Strong cravings towards stimulants may trouble these persons.
+Other examples appear in people with a slow metabolism, a sluggish thyroid, or eating habits that include caffeine and stimulating foods.
+Strong cravings for stimulants may trouble these persons.
 Nutrition can play a significant role in their alleviation.1

 Neurotoxic Burden and Anxiety

 Those who suffer anxiety may test positive for neurotoxic burden.
 To understand this link better, one can draw a parallel with how pesticides kill pests.
 Chemicals in the pesticide are toxic to the bug’s CNS (central nervous system), causing an overstimulating effect.
 This overstimulation is what kills the pest.
 Neurotoxins work the same on us.
 Studies done on chemical exposures show there are psychological as well as physical negative effects.2